sol4k/sol4k/README.md

 (the one used for sending arbitrary transactions).

 `AccountMeta` is a class that lets you specify metadata for the accounts used in an instruction.
-It requires a public key, and two boolean values: `signer` and `writable`.
+It requires a public key and two boolean values: `signer` and `writable`.

 ```kotlin
 val accountMeta = AccountMeta(publicKey, signer = false, writable = true)
 ```
-It also has three convenience functions to construct object with different combinations of properties.
+It also has three convenience functions to construct objects with different combinations of properties.

 ```kotlin